Anointing of the Sick

 Jesus gives himself to us in the Eucharist as spiritual nourishment because he loves us.
 Click here to learn about the true presence of Jesus in the Sacrament of the Eucharist.

-You must register with the Office of Faith Formation.
 The preparation for First Communion is a two-year process.

 Those who seek priesthood respond generously to God’s call using the words of the prophet, “Here I am, send me” (Is 6:8).
 This call from God can be recognized and understood from the daily signs that disclose his will to those in charge of discerning the candidate's vocation.
 Click here to learn more about Holy Orders.

 The Sacrament of Marriage is a covenant, which is more than a contract.
 A covenant always expresses a relationship between persons.
 The marriage covenant refers to the relationship between the husband and wife, a permanent union of persons capable of knowing and loving each other and God.
 The celebration of marriage is also a liturgical act, appropriately held in a public liturgy at church.

 The Diocese of Orlando requires six months’ notice before a wedding.
 Please contact one of the priests to begin the process.
 You will need an updated (current) of your Baptismal Certificate.
 If there is a need for an annulment for either party, no date can be fixed until the annulment has been granted.

 Penance is an experience of the gift of God’s boundless mercy through confession of our sins.
 Confession frees us from our sins, but it also challenges us to have the same kind of compassion and forgiveness for those who sin against us.